mikependon/RepoDB.NET/pages/classes/dataentitydatareader.md

 }
 ```

-Then you can extract it to be a `DbDataReader` object via this class.
+Then, you can extract it to be a `DbDataReader` object via this class.

 ```csharp
 var people = GetPeople();